MicrosoftDocs/customer-voice/cv-docs/purchase.md

 ## Response capacity consumption

 One additional license, Dynamics 365 Customer Voice Addl Responses, costs $100 and allows you to receive 1,000 responses per month at a tenant level.
 This means that everyone in the tenant can use a total of 1,000 responses.
 You can purchase the licenses in bundles of $100 as required.
 So if you purchase one Dynamics 365 Customer Voice Addl Responses license (for a bill amount of $1,200), you'll get 12,000 responses (12 &times; 1,000) annually.
-If you purchase two licenses of $100 each per month for a year (for a bill amount of $2,400), you'll get 24,000 responses (12 &times; 2,000) annually.
+If you purchase two licenses of $100 each per month for a year (for a bill amount of $2,400), you get 24,000 responses (12 &times; 2,000) annually.

 You can pay for the licenses by using either of the payment modes: monthly or yearly.
 Regardless of the payment mode, the response capacity is calculated annually.